tweag/ormolu/DESIGN.md

 There should be some configuration but at this point I'll leave this section empty.
-Personally I'm OK with imposing “one good style” and only allowing users to tweak things like page width in columns and indentation levels.
+Personally I'm OK with imposing “one good style” and only allowing users to tweak indentation levels.
 Others will probably disagree.
 I generally like the philosophy of [this post][hindent-5-blog] by Chris Done (the author of Hindent) which says that as long as the default style is conventional and good it doesn't really matter how code gets formatted.
 Consistency is more important.